What is a direct debit?

 A recurring payment will have been set up from your credit card or debit card.
 If you set up a recurring payment, you’ll need to contact the merchant directly to cancel this type of payment.

 A direct debit will have been set up from one of your bank accounts such as a savings or transaction account.
 If you need to cancel a direct debit, we can help you with this.
-We’ve listed the steps.
+Follow these steps.

 Get your payment and merchant details ready